malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-ID of the Defender where the trace was collected.
+ID of the enforcer where the trace was collected.

 ##### `enforcerNamespace` [`required`]

 Type: `string`

-Namespace of the Defender where the trace was collected.
+Namespace of the enforcer where the trace was collected.

 ##### `namespace` [`required`]